mlz-ictrl/nicos/doc/source/deviceapi.rst

 ============

 .. class:: Moveable

+   Base class for moveable devices.

+   A moveable device is a device which moves a value to a given target.
+   Normally these values are related to physical devices like motors.
+Other physical examples are temperatures (with the help of temperature controllers to heat up and/or cool down), currents, etc.  But they may also be logical values only: typical applications are combined devices where some components work together.
+An example could be the wavelength of the incoming beam in a neutron or x-ray diffraction experiment.

    This class inherits from :class:`Waitable` and is the base class for all devices that can be moved to different positions (continuously or